Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/discover-apis-and-services.md

 The Discovery Agent (DA) discovers Istio Virtual Service resources from configured namespaces, and creates API Services based on the routes defined in the Virtual Service.

-## Configure the discovery agent
+## Configure the Discovery Agent

-The discovery agent must be configured to find the Virtual Services, API Documentation, and Request Authentication resources in your cluster.
+The Discovery Agent must be configured to find the Virtual Services, API documentation, and Request Authentication resources in your cluster.
 The values below must be updated in the `hybrid-override.yaml` file in order for discovery to work.

 To configure the discovery of Virtual Services, update `da.discovery.virtualService.namespaces` to provide a list of namespaces where the agent should find Virtual Service resources in your cluster.